bhushan354/Reservation-App-Frontend/README.md

 - 🔰 *Main Page:* Displays a list of available cars.
 Clicking on a specific car provides access to its details page.
 - 🔰 *Details Page:* Shows comprehensive details of the selected car and a "Reserve" button for making a reservation.
 - 🔰 *Reserve Form:* Allows users to reserve a car by selecting a date and city.
+- 🔰 *Delete car:* Accessible only by administrators, displays a list of all cars with a "Delete" button.
+Deleted cars are marked as removed and do not appear on the main list.
+- 🔰 *Responsive design:* Both mobile and desktop versions for optimal user experience.
+- 🔰 *My Reservations:* Users can view a list of their reservations, including car name, date, and city.
+- 🔰 *Autofill for Reservations:* Reservations autofill username and selected car details.
+Additional inputs for date and city based on the "Book a Car" design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>